 Once you know your friend is contemplating suicide, you need to get the contact numbers of their mental health team.
 If they have a therapist or psychiatrist, let the people who are trained know what is going on.
 Friends/spouses of my clients worry that I am going to think they are being invasive and/or manipulative.
 You are not.
 I want to know.

 I have clients that have tried to commit suicide.
 I’m not going to lie; I felt like a failure.
 But universally, when I have asked them why they didn’t reach out to me for help, they all have said, “Because you would have stopped me.”
 They intentionally didn’t reach out to me because they knew I would help them.
 So… CALL ME.
-Get them help.
+Get them professional help!

 If they do not yet have a therapist, get them to the doctor to ask for an antidepressant.
 Help them take the steps to find a therapist.
 They may be unable to take this action themselves and may claim they don’t need it.
 Remember: one of the signs of depression is exhaustion and the inability to do the things that will make you feel better.
 A good friend will take those steps with them.